-To keep wheels properly attached to the hub, lug nuts must be properly tightened.
-Lug nuts often loosen slightly after first being assembled.
-After you purchase your trailer (and after remounting wheels at any time) you must tighten the lug nuts at 10, 25, 50 miles and before each trip you take.
-To tighten the lug nuts, use a calibrated torque wrench, set to 90 ft.-lbs. pressure, in the proper sequence as follows:
+3. After you purchase your trailer (and after remounting wheels at any time) you must tighten the lug nuts at 10 miles, 25 miles, 50 miles and before each trip you take.

 WEIGHT DEFINITIONS

 It is very important to stay within the weight ratings of your trailer and tow vehicle.
 Learning these definitions will help you safely manage your trailer's weight and balance.
 Towing vehicle and trailer weight numbers typically fall into these two categories: